 You may want to consider changing to a meal plan with more meals at semester to receive the best value.

 The University policy is that the KU Card is non-transferable; KU Cards cannot be loaned to another student.
 This includes the students' dining plan.
-The Bring a Friend meal are included in the dining plan to provide opportunity to host a guest.
+The Guest Meal are included in the dining plan to provide opportunity to host a guest.

-We ask that the student contact Christine Ebert, MS, RD, LD at 785-864-2424.
+We ask that the student contact Christine Ebert, RD, LD at 785-864-2424.
 Due to allergies, doctor’s orders, or religious reasons, a student may request a special diet and will require meeting with the dining manager to make appropriate accommodations.
 Special diets will be provided on an individual basis.
-We encourage students to contact the KU Academic Achievement and Access Center and register if allergies or intolerances are severe at 785-864-4064 Fax: 785-864-2817.
+We encourage students to contact the Academic Achievement & Access Center (AAAC) and register if food allergies or other medical needs are severe at 785-864-4064.

-Cashiers at any of the Dining Center locations ("Mrs. E's", Oliver Dining and North College Café) will issue a temporary card after verifying the student has a KU Cuisine Dining Plan.
+Cashiers at any of the Dining Center locations (Mrs. E's, South Dining Commons and North College Café) will issue a temporary card after verifying the student has a KU Dining Plan.
 The student will sign a Temporary Card Form to document which card the student has been assigned.

 We encourage students to resolve their card issues as quickly as possible.

 - This card has been issued for the student's convenience and is the student's responsibility.
 Since there is no photo, please keep it in a secure location.
 If the card is lost or stolen, you must report it to the Dining Access Coordinator at 785-864-7274.

 - The student will need to return the temporary card to a dining center cashier when the KU Card is activated or obtained.